lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 ## Style Control

 Now, for every battle $i \in [n]$, let’s say that in addition to $X_i$ that we observe some additional style features, $Z_i \in \mathbb{R}^S$.
 These style features can be as simple or complicated as you want.
 For example, $Z_i$ could just be the difference in response lengths of the two models, in which case $S=1$.
-Or, we could have $S>1$ and include a bunch of other style-related features, for example, the number of markdown headers, or even style features that are automatically extracted by a model!
+Or, we could have $S>1$ and include other style-related features, for example, the number of markdown headers, or even style features that are automatically extracted by a model!

 Here, we define each style feature as
 $$\text{normalize }(\frac{\text{feature}_A - \text{feature}_B}{\text{feature}_A + \text{feature}_B})$$